Shaky Knees Music Festival

 Shaky Knees Music Festival is an annual music festival that takes place in Atlanta, Georgia.
 The festival was founded in 2013 by Tim Sweetwood in order to bring a proper indie music festival to the city of Atlanta, which already hosts festivals such as Sweetwater 420 Fest and Music Midtown.
-The festival is currently held in Central Park (Atlanta) in Old Fourth Ward.
+The festival is currently held in Piedmont Park in Midtown Atlanta.

-Shaky Knees began as a two-day festival and his since expanded to include a third day.
-The festival features both artists from around the globe and smaller regional acts, primarily in the indie rock, indie folk, country music, and alternative rock genres.
+Shaky Knees began as a two-day festival and has since expanded to include a third day.
+The festival features both artists from around the globe and smaller regional acts.
 Performances in past years have included The Lumineers, Band of Horses, The National, Modest Mouse, Alabama Shakes, The Strokes, The Avett Brothers, Wilco, Edward Sharpe and the Magnetic Zeros, Spoon, The Gaslight Anthem, Mastodon, Cage the Elephant, Dropkick Murphys, Iron & Wine, Neutral Milk Hotel, Old Crow Medicine Show, Florence and the Machine, Jane's Addiction, My Morning Jacket, The Head and the Heart, Explosions in the Sky, The Decemberists, Huey Lewis and the News, Cold War Kids, The 1975 and *repeat repeat.
 In 2015 and 2016 Shaky Boots and Shaky Beats, two sister festivals, were founded; these focus more specifically on the country and EDM genres.
 The 2017 lineup included LCD Soundsystem, The XX, Phoenix, Cage the Elephant, Pixies, Portugal.
 The Man, Sylvan Esso, and many others.